sorend/bottle-healthcheck/README.md

 Healthcheck
 ----------

-Healthcheck wraps a Flask app object and adds a way to write simple heathcheck functions that can be use to monitor your application.
+Healthcheck wraps a Bottle app object and adds a way to write simple heathcheck functions that can be use to monitor your application.
 It's useful for asserting that your dependencies are up and running and your application can respond to HTTP requests.
-The Healthcheck functions are exposed via a user defined flask route so you can use an external monitoring application (monit, nagios, Runscope, etc.) to check the status and uptime of your application.
+The Healthcheck functions are exposed via a user defined bottle route so you can use an external monitoring application (monit, nagios, Runscope, etc.) to check the status and uptime of your application.

-New in version 1.1: Healthcheck also gives you a simple Flask route to view information about your application's environment.
+Healthcheck also gives you a simple Bottle route to view information about your application's environment.
 By default, this includes data about the operating system, the Python environment, the current process, and the application config.
 You can customize which sections are included, or